iot-edge-foundation/iot-edge-serial/README.md

 ## Module Endpoints and Routing

-There are two endpoints defined in Modbus TCP module:
+There are two endpoints defined in Serial module:

-    "modbusOutput": This is a output endpoint for telemetries.
+- "serialOutput": This is a output endpoint for telemetries.
 All read operations defined in configuration will be composed as telemetry messages output to this endpoint.
-    "input1": This is an input endpoint for write commands.
+- "serialInput": This is an input endpoint for write commands.

 Input/Output message format and Routing rules are introduced below.